PlayStation Network: PlayStation Blog

-The PlayStation Blog is an online PlayStation focused gaming blog which is part of the PlayStation Network.
+The PlayStation Blog is an online PlayStation-focused gaming blog which is part of the PlayStation Network.
 Launched in June 2007, regular content includes game announcements, developer interviews and store updates.
 A sub-site of the blog called PlayStation.
 Blog Share was launched in March 2010 and allows PSN users to submit ideas to the PlayStation team about anything PlayStation-related as well as vote on the ideas of other submissions.

 Original programming

-Beginning in the spring of 2015, PlayStation Network began to produce and distribute their own original content.
+Beginning in the spring of 2015, PlayStation Network began to produce and distribute its own original content.
 The first original scripted program, Powers, premiered on March 10, 2015, and ran for two full seasons.
 The series was cancelled on August 3, 2016.

 In June 2017, it was announced that Sony was launching the Emerging Filmmakers Program where members of the public can submit pitches for potential television series to be aired on PlayStation Network.
 Submissions were due on August 1, 2017, and five of the ideas would be turned into pilot episodes that will be voted on by the PlayStation community.

 Change to terms and conditions

 A change to the PSN terms and conditions announced on September 15, 2011, required users to agree to give up their right (to join as a group in a class action) to sue Sony over any future security breach, without first trying to resolve legal issues with an arbitrator.
-This included any ongoing class action suits initiated prior to August 20, 2011.
+This included any ongoing class action suits initiated before August 20, 2011.

 Another clause, which removed a user's right to trial by jury should the user opt out of the clause (by sending a letter to Sony), says:

 If the Class Action Waiver clause is found to be illegal or unenforceable, this entire Section 15 will be unenforceable, and the dispute will be decided by a court and you and the Sony Entity you have a dispute with each agree to waive in that instance, to the fullest extent allowed by law, any trial by jury.

-Sony guaranteed that a court of law in the respective country, in this case the US, would hold jurisdiction in regards to any rules or changes in the Sony PSN ToS:
+Sony guaranteed that a court of law in the respective country, in this case the US, would hold jurisdiction regarding any rules or changes in the Sony PSN ToS:

 These Terms of Service and all questions relating to the performance, interpretation, breach or enforcement of these Terms of Service, or the rights, obligations and liabilities of you and us under them are governed by the laws of the State of California.
 You agree that all disputes, claims or litigation arising from or related in any way to these Terms of Service and our relationship with you will be litigated only in a court of competent jurisdiction located in San Mateo County, State of California.
 You agree to be subject to personal jurisdiction and venue in that location.